handmade success

 A few things you need to track:

 • Raw material stock levels: How much CBD extract do you have on hand?
 What’s its unit cost?
-When did you receive this batch?
+Which batch did it come from?

 • Bill of materials per product: How much of each ingredient goes into each product?
-Even a 5% variation in how much extract you’re using per bottle changes your COGS meaningfully.
+A 5% variation in how much extract you’re using per bottle changes your COGS meaningfully.

 • Manufacturing runs: When did you produce this batch?
 What materials did you use?
 What was your yield?